Waziup/learning-center-content/content/en/courses/7.AIDataScience/2.MachineLearning/_index.md

 In the following the important metrics like variance, bias, r2-score and mean square error (MSE) are explained.
 Machine learning algorithms use statistical or mathematical models.
 They have inherent errors in two categories:

 - irreducible errors: inherent uncertainty, due to noise in training data due to unknown variables
-- reducible errors: more controllable, should be minimized to ensure higher accuracy: variance and Bias
+- reducible errors: more controllable, should be minimized to ensure higher accuracy: Variance and Bias

 So the error in a machine learning model is made up of: